 Once appointed, the guardian has various duties.
 Most importantly, the guardian must consider and try to abide by the incapacitated person’s wishes.
+The guardian is supposed to make the decisions that the incapacitated adult would make if the adult had capacity to make the decisions.
+The guardian is also supposed to implement the least restrictive means of fulfilling the incapacitated person’s needs.
 If, for example, the person made it known that she wants to live in her own home, not an assisted living facility, the guardian would need to attempt to fulfill that objective.
 Of course, the guardian would also need to consider other factors, such as cost, available financial resources and safety.

 The guardian is also required to implement the least restrictive means to take care of the incapacitated person’s needs.